 Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

-A succulent evergreen Echeveria native to Mexico “nodulosa” is a member of the family Crassulaceae and known by several common names:
+An evergreen succulent Echeveria native to Mexico, “nodulosa” is a member of the family Crassulaceae and known by several common names:

 - Painted Echeveria

 - Echeveria discolor

 The ‘Painted’ succulent Echeveria has a moderate growth rate.
 The stem reaches up to 2′ feet tall with wide rosettes 5″ inches wide spaced at 8″ – 10″ inches.

 The summer flowers grow up to 2′ feet tall and have an erect growth.